 Episode Resources & Additional Reading

-Sponsored by Patchwerks is where anyone of any skill level can play into their interest in electronic music by finding the right Instruments and audio equipment.
+Psyched Audio is presented in partnership with Patchwerks, where anyone of any skill level can play into their interest in electronic music by finding the right instruments and audio equipment.
 Patchwerks is here to help you make and explore your own adventures in sound.
 All are welcome!
 Visit Patchwerks Seattle showroom at 4129 Stone Way North, or shop and browse online anytime at patchwerks.com.

 More Episodes from the Podcast